uw-madison-statclub/Sp_2026_Data_Challenge/README.md

 ## Foreword

-The Data Challenge is biannual event in which teams of participants are given a dataset to analyze and make predictions about.
+The Data Challenge is a biannual event in which teams of participants are given a dataset to analyze and make predictions about, along with a series of guiding questions to orient the analysis.
 This event provides an opportunity for students to gain practice in working with real data, conducting a meaningful and rigorous analysis, and communicating the results clearly and concisely.

 Each project is judged by the presentation, methodology, and written report.
 Teams may earn substantial additional points for completing the optional prediction component through the development and evaluation of a predictive model.
 The emphasis of this Data Challenge is on clear explanations of the conclusions and the underlying methodology.
 Your presentation may also include any exploratory analysis of the dataset, potential weaknesses of your model or methodology, and/or future improvements you would make to your work.